icglue/stimc/README.md

 implementation).
 Although boost would probably not count as lightweight, it is probably one of the more available alternatives.

+vpi headers are by default included via icarus verilog.
+In case a different simulator is to be used, the relevant include path might be changed.

 ### Installation
 There is no need to install stimc, as you can just compile the sources together with your own code into a vpi shared library for the simulator to load.
 But it is also possible to compile it into a standalone shared library to link against the vpi library.
-This can be achieved via
+This can be achieved via running
 ```shell
 make
 make install
 ```
 and can be controlled by
 * `THREAD_IMPL` (one of `pcl`, `libco`, `boost1` or `boost2`, depending on available
-  coroutine implementation backends),
+  coroutine implementation libraries),
 * `PREFIX` (install prefix, e.g. `/usr`),
 * `DESTDIR` (e.g. your temporary package directory) variables.